How digitalisation is changing the world and people

-In countless columns (in particular CIO-Magazine), articles and in my book “The Liquid Society” (order: Futuro publishers) I try to make clear that classical “solutions” do not work for the digitized society.
+In countless columns (in particular CIO-Magazine), articles and in my book “The Fluid Society” (order: Futuro publishers) I try to make clear that classical “solutions” do not work for the digitized society.
 The digital world must have its own control mechanisms, including a Digital Rule of Law.
 Data and privacy must be sufficiently protected internationally and cyber crime and digital attacks by governments must be tackled internationally.
 We have national and international laws and regulations for all physical infrastructures (telecommunications, train, traffic, etc.).
 Virtually nothing has been arranged for the most important new infrastructure, the digital one.

 The digital transformation of the industrial into a digital society must be actively, seriously and intensively managed with concrete policy plans, just as the digital transformation of an organization must be managed.
 If not, serious social accidents might to happen, such as high unemployment and disadvantaged situations for certain groups, out-of-control migration flows, increasing tensions due to the rise of autocratic and populist leadership, sharper contrasts between regions and the like.
-It is high time for politicians and policymakers to work on other administrative models to ensure that the transition to a digital society runs smoothly.
+It is high time for policymakers to work on other governing models to ensure that the transition to a digital society runs smoothly.

 On this website I regularly post articles about what is happening on the way towards The Fluid Society.
 Placed on the long list of management books of the year 2017.